lmpaul/lmpaul/README.md

 - 👋 Hi, I’m @lmpaul, a passionate Full Stack Web Developper
-- 👀 I’m interested in tech and particularly in blockchain and fintech companies!
+- 👀 I’m interested in tech and particularly in blockchain and fintech!
-- 🌱 I’m currently learning to create aweseome web products at Le Wagon!
-- 💞️ I’m looking to collaborate on products that make users life's easier.
 - 📫 Reach me at paul.lemercier05@gmail.com

 <h3 align="left">Connect with me:</h3>